 In this environment, employer-sponsored retirement plans play an important role in building and maintaining a strong workforce.
-A retirement plan's design helps strengthen a healthcare organization's value proposition by supporting employee recruitment and retention strategies and facilitating the retirement process.
+A retirement plan's design helps strengthen an employer's value proposition by supporting employee recruitment and retention strategies and facilitating the retirement process.